Dominican Republic 365

 Playa Limon and Laguna Limon together form one of the most unique coastal ecosystems in the Dominican Republic.
 Plan at least half a day to explore both.

-More beaches to explore near Playa Limón
+More shoreline to explore near Playa Limón